-The narcissist may take a long time to hoover, some can be days, some weeks and some years.
-Some of those on the lower end of the spectrum may find it too much effort to even bother, especially if your boundaries are high.
+The narcissist may take a long time to hoover, and with some can be days, some weeks and some years.
+Some of those on the lower end of the spectrum may find it too much effort even to bother, especially if your boundaries are high.

-If you managed to get out, or if they left you, with the trauma bond.
-Anxiety and possible CPTSD, you are left with endless wounds of insecurities and vulnerabilities that you must heal and overcome and it can feel like a long, hard incredibly draining journey at times, but please stick with it.
+If you managed to get out, or if they left you, with the trauma bond, Anxiety and possible CPTSD, you are left with endless wounds of insecurities and vulnerabilities that you must heal and overcome and it can feel like a long, hard, incredibly draining journey at times, but please stick with it.
 It will become so much easier.
-You will get there, you will find your happiness again, it just takes work from you.
+You will get there, and you will find your happiness again, it just takes work from you.

 With the trauma bond, you are weaning yourself off a drug, those around you that haven’t been through it will not understand, so join support groups of people who have been there.
 Any question you ask, someone will have been through the same or very similar, it’ll help you to understand you’re not alone, also how you think and feel is normal.